berttejeda/ansible-taskrunner/README.md

 </details>

 <br />
-The task above will display all available host variabes.
+The task above will display all available host variables.

 <a name="usage-examples"></a>